Heli Holland

 Heli Holland is a Dutch helicopter operator.
 Services provided include VIP transport, offshore transport, flight training, aerial photography, medical flights, freight transport and aerial inspection flights.
 It also performs helicopter maintenance and trading.
-Operating bases are Lelystad Airport, Amsterdam Heliport and a company owned heliport in Emmer Compascuum, which is also the location of the company's head office.
+Operating bases are Lelystad Airport, Amsterdam Heliport, Den Helder Airport, Gdansk Poland and a company owned heliport in Emmer Compascuum, which is also the location of the company's head office and base maintenance facilities.
 It is the largest helicopter operator in the Netherlands.